rainbowdashlabs/sql-java/docs/03/joins.md

 | John         | 1           |

 The `INNER JOIN` here is basically the same as our `RIGHT JOIN` above.
-But instead of chosing the table with the more sparse data we just use the smalles subset of our tables.
+But instead of choosing the table with the more sparse data we just use the smallest subset of our tables.